Important Notices For This Site

 Elevation: 1303 ft.

 A visit to the meadow along the western arm of Lake Shenandoah is encouraged for those who want to learn more about meadow habitats, pollinator species like honey bees and Monarch butterflies, the importance of controlled fires, and other wildlife living in the area.
-This area was restored by the Virginia DGIF and partners, who transformed it from mowed parklands into a meadow habitat suitable for pollinator conservation.
-Beginning in the spring of 2015, DGIF staff and volunteers prepared the area and planted wildflowers and grasses attractive to pollinators.
+This area was restored by the Virginia DWR and partners, who transformed it from mowed parklands into a meadow habitat suitable for pollinator conservation.
+Beginning in the spring of 2015, DWR staff and volunteers prepared the area and planted wildflowers and grasses attractive to pollinators.
 Wildflower species include bee balm, smooth beardtongue, Brown Eyed Susan, lance-leaved coreopsis, purple coneflower, and swamp milkweed.
-Continued maintenance in conjunction with the Virginia Master Naturalists and the Lake Pointe Homeowners Association has lead to the success of this project.
+Continued maintenance in conjunction with the Virginia Master Naturalists has lead to the success of this project.
 Other restoration efforts have included prescribed burns to control woody vegetation and stimulate growth of native plants.
 Additionally, interpretive signs, outreach programs, and community meetings have been supported by a number of organizations and groups: the Rockingham-Harrisonburg chapter of the Izaak Walton League, the Shenandoah Valley Beekeepers Association, the Virginia Master Naturalists, the Grassland Working Group of the Fire Learning Network, Rockingham County, the city of Harrisonburg, and teachers from local schools.

 Note: To access the site, a Restore the Wild Membership, Virginia hunting license, freshwater fishing license, boat registration, or an access permit is required.